HarryAllen1/tsa-grouping-thing/docs/admin/rooming.md

 ## Restrictions

 Besides the wording of a few things, the only major difference is who can be in a room with each other.
 In the member view, members can still create teams/rooms as normal, except the only people they can add to their room must be of the same gender.
 Non-binary people can be added do any room.

+## Exporting to Rooming Template

+For state, a rooming template must be created.
+However, it as a rather particular format.
+The Team Creation Wizard provides a way to convert its format into the rooming template.

+Once you have your rooming complete, at the top of the rooming card in the admin page, there is a download button to the left of the delete event button.
+When you click it, a CSV file will be downloaded.
+Once it is downloaded, open the file in Excel, or some other form of spreadsheeting programme.
+Copy all of the data provided except for the header row, and paste the data into your rooming template.